Is Halifax legit?

 It's a good sign that Halifax has a banking background, what can be considered as a safety net.
 Even if it's not required by law that a struggling broker must be saved by its parent bank, in most cases you can count on this happening, so a banking parent is another layer of security.

 Broker listed on stock exchange

-Halifax is listed on the following stock exchange: London Stock Exchange, under Lloyds Banking Group PLC "LLOY", which is a good sign for safety.
+Halifax is listed on the following stock exchange: London Stock Exchange, under Lloyds Banking Group PLC "LLOY", which is a good sign for reliability.